 Function check: The instrument is being worked on, the measured value is temporarily invalid (for example during simulation).

 This status message is inactive by default.
+It can be activated by the user via PACTware/DTM or EDD.

 Out of specification: The measured value is unreliable because an instrument specification was exceeded (e.g. electronics temperature).